JescelJames/readme-generator/README.md

 # My Fourth Challenge: Create a Readme Generator

 ## Description
-This challenge helps the user create a readme.md file using command prompt
+This challenge helps the user create a high quality README.md file using command prompt.
+The file created README.md will be changed to the project title's name.
+For example, the title of your project is Spartan Project, the file name of the project will be SPARTANPROJECT.md.

 ### This is my first Node js challenge: To help the user generate a Readme for a project.